What you need to know about Spanish IBAN's.

 What if I want a German IBAN?

 If you opened your account before April 17th 2019, you will be able to decide whether if you want to maintain your current IBAN or if you want to change it for a Spanish one.
-We will contact you this summer to guide you through the steps.
+We will reach out to you to guide you through the next steps.

 If you opened your account after April 17th 2019, your IBAN is automatically Spanish.